agardnerIT/site/_posts/2020/2020-11-01-one-more-javascript.md

 Before you think I'm just being alarmist, check out this post from Hackernoon which describes a [**far more elaborate setup**](https://medium.com/hackernoon/im-harvesting-credit-card-numbers-and-passwords-from-your-site-here-s-how-9a8cb347c5b5) using npm modules.

 The message here should be loud and clear.
 Don't be scared, but do conduct regular reviews of **every** dependency and every piece of code, whether or not you wrote it.
-Ask whether you really understand what each third party library is doing, whether you need it and quantify the value that it provides weighed against the potential risk.
+Ask whether you really understand what each third party library is doing, whether you need it and quantify the value that it provides, weighed against the potential risk.
 Get business stakeholders onboard too as they need to understand and care about this because ultimately, should something go wrong, it won't be a technical problem.
 It'll be a board-level business problem.

 Don't believe me?
 Here's how easy it is.